-- Pregnancy warning: This medicine may have harmful effects on the unborn baby.
-Women of childbearing potential should use effective methods of birth control during your cancer treatment.
-Let your doctor know right away if you think you may be pregnant. - Breastfeeding warning: It is not known if this medicine passes into breast milk.
-For this reason, women should not breastfeed during treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby. - Fertility warning: Fertility studies have not been done with this medicine.
+• Pregnancy warning: This medicine may have harmful effects on the unborn baby.
+Women of childbearing potential should use effective methods of birth control during your cancer treatment and for 3 months after stopping treatment.
+Let your doctor know right away if you think you may

+- Breastfeeding warning: It is not known if this medicine passes into breast milk.
+Women should not breastfeed during treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby.
+When receiving daratumumab in combination with other agents, please refer to the medicine guide of those agents for more specific information. - Fertility warning: Fertility studies have not been done with this medicine.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.